-The Regional Center aims to involve a board range of people in the region and beyond, including scholars, practitioners, journalists, and students interested in democracy.
-As the core members of the Regional Center, a group of scholars from Japan, Korea, and Taiwan serve as its research fellows and support the activities of the Center.
+The Regional Center aims to involve a broad range of people in the region and beyond, including scholars, practitioners, journalists, and students interested in democracy.
+As the core members of the Regional Center, a group of scholars from Hong Kong, Japan, Korea, and Taiwan serve as its research fellows and support the activities of the Center.

 Regional Center Director

 Yuko Kasuya is a Professor of Political Science at the Faculty of Law, Keio University, Tokyo, Japan.
 Her research interests include regime transition, comparative political institutions, electoral systems, party politics, and East and Southeast Asian politics.
 Her articles can be found in journals such as Electoral Studies, The Pacific Affairs, and Party Politic, among others.
 She holds a Ph.D. in International Affairs from the University of California, San Diego, an MA in Development Studies from the Institute of Social Studies (Netherlands), and a BA in Political Science from Keio University.
-Since 2018, she serves as Vice President of the International Political Science Association (IPSA).
+From 2018 to 2021, she served as Vice President of the International Political Science Association (IPSA).
 She is currently editing a book on the historical origins of dictatorship and democracy in Asia.

 Marisa Kellam is associate professor of political science at Waseda University (Tokyo, Japan).
 Her research focuses on the quality of democracy in Latin America.
 In her work, she links institutional analysis to governance outcomes within three lines of inquiry: (1) political parties and coalitional politics; (2) mass electoral behavior and party system change; and (3) democratic accountability and media freedom.
 She has published her research in peer-reviewed journals such as the British Journal of Political Science, Comparative Political Studies, Party Politics, Electoral Studies, and Political Communication.
 After earning a Ph.D. in political science from UCLA, she spent several years as an assistant professor at Texas A&M University.
 Since 2013, Marisa Kellam has been teaching international and Japanese students in the English-based Degree Program of Waseda University’s School of Political Science & Economics, and currently, she serves as the Program Director.